Kaon-deuteron femtoscopy from unitarized chiral interactions: Results

 Figure~\ref{fig:corr_kmD} complements the analysis by considering realistic source radii obtained from experimental data~\cite{Rzesa:2024nra_thesis}.
 This data was collected by the ALICE@LHC collaboration in Pb-Pb collisions at $\sqrt{s_{NN}}=5.02$ TeV for three different centralities: 0-10\% (central collisions), 10-30\% (mid-peripheral collisions), and 30-50 \% (peripheral collisions).
 The impact parameter of the collision (the distance between the centers of the initial nuclei) increases with the centrality class.
 The comparison with measured correlation functions, including statistical uncertainties, demonstrates that the full consideration of rescattering effects encoded in the FCA achieves a significantly better agreement with experiment than the simple IA approach, particularly for smaller source sizes.
 These results highlight the relevance of multiple scattering processes within the deuteron.

+We note that, in the case of the correlation function for $R_{K^-d}=6.48$~fm, our approach cannot reproduce the sharp rise around a momentum of 40 MeV, appearing right after the minimum that signals the presence of a subthreshold quasi-bound ${\bar K}NN$ state in the $T_{K^-d}$ amplitude.
+We do not find a reasonable physical interpretation for this rise in the experimental data, rather than associating it to a simple fluctuation, since this behavior is not seen for any of the two other multiplicities.

-The consistency between the theoretical predictions based on FCA and the experimental observations reinforces the reliability of this approach in capturing the essential dynamics of the $K^-d$ system.
+Apart from this exception, the general consistency between the theoretical predictions based on FCA and the experimental observations reinforces the reliability of this approach in capturing the essential dynamics of the $K^-d$ system.

+We finish the analysis of the $K^-d$ correlation function by commenting on the results shown by the dashed grey lines, obtained within the LL approximation and employing our FCA value of the scattering length, $A_{K^-d}=-2.06 +{\rm i} 1.77 $ fm.
+We observe that the LL correlation function, which only accounts for the asymptotic behavior of the wave function\footnote{The expression of the asymptotic wave function of a pair interacting via the strong and Coulomb forces can be found, for instance, in Eq.~(A2) of Ref.~\cite{Torres-Rincon:2024znb}}, differs from the full FCA result and does not reproduce the data satisfactorily.
+This example indicates that, in strongly correlated systems, analyzing the correlation function data within the LL approximation may be a too simplistic procedure.

 We now turn to the discussion of the correlation function of $K^+ d$ pairs and again we show our results for three different source sizes in Fig.~\ref{fig:corr_kpD_radii}.
 This time, the Coulomb-only correlation function (green line) is smaller than one, as corresponds to a repulsive interaction.
 There is no substantial difference between the results including the strong effects within the IA (red lines) or the FCA (black lines), indicating that rescattering effects are not important in this case because of the weaker $KN$ interaction.
 The effect of the repulsive $K^+ d$ interaction is better seen for small values of the source radius, which captures the low distance behavior of the wave function, where it shows more differences with respect to the Coulomb-only one.
 The correlation function rapidly loses sensitivity to the strong interaction as the radius increases, and it practically coincides with the Coulomb one for a source radius of 5~fm.